Financial assessment

 Questions around expenses whilst receiving care at home

-If you are eligible for funding support towards your non-residential care, we will ask you about expenditure related to your disability.
-For example, do you buy special equipment, food or clothing relating to your disability?
+If you are eligible for financial support towards your non-residential care, we will ask you about expenditure related to your disability.
+These are known as 'disability related expenses'.
 We will also need to collect details of your mortgage or rent payments, including council tax.

-Only if you are going to stay in a care home or nursing home on a permanent or long-term basis, we will also ask you about whether you rent or own your home.
+If you are going to stay in a care home or nursing home on a permanent or long-term basis, we will also ask you about:

 'Light touch' financial assessments